CZ-NIC/knot/doc/configuration.rst

 ==========

 Knot DNS doesn't strictly differ between master and slave zones.
-The only requirement is to have :ref:`master<template_master>` statement set for the given zone.
-Also note that you need to explicitly allow incoming zone changed notifications via ``notify`` :ref:`acl_action` through zone's :ref:`template_acl` list, otherwise the update will be rejected by the server.
+The only requirement is to have :ref:`master<zone_master>` statement set for the given zone.
+Also note that you need to explicitly allow incoming zone changed notifications via ``notify`` :ref:`acl_action` through zone's :ref:`zone_acl` list, otherwise the update will be rejected by the server.
 If the zone file doesn't exist it will be bootstrapped over AXFR::

     remote: